-I have been a CLC facilitator for about three years.
-With few exceptions, I have led a course in every term.
+I have been a CLC facilitator.
 Some of you reading this may still be recovering from the experience.
-Most recently, I wrapped up Theology 1 + 2.
-My introductory e-mail included the phrase, “This class will be challenging.”
+My introductory e-mail to the Theology Course included the phrase, “This class will be challenging.”

 It is challenging because theology is hard work.

 On one hand, there is a lot of reading, conversations with mentors, fellow Christians, non-Christians, and examining one’s own ministry.
 On the other hand, the challenge comes from my particular reading list.
 Of course, there is standard Reformed thinking.
 There is also not-so-standard-Reformed thinking.
 Liberation theologians talking about the social dimensions of salvation, psychologists musing about what it means to be human, people from historically marginalized communities talking about creation, church and ethics, all were a part of the reading list.

 I did this because all theology comes from a context.
 There is no “pure theology” which is read without lenses or interpretation.
 Over the course of history, a narrow band of thinking has been privileged as “theology” and the rest is given a descriptive designation.
 “Liberation theology,” “black theology,” “postcolonial theology” are a few examples.
 The result is that most folks don’t realize the water they are swimming in, believing that only the musings of 16th century European clergy provide an understand of who God is and how God is acting in the world.
 For example, the language of salvation often takes on a legal metaphor in Protestantism (despite a rich variety of metaphors in Scripture).
 Many folks just assume that guilt/punishment is just how God works, not realizing that many of the leaders of the Reformation were trained in law.
 Of course the legal metaphors would jump out to them!